 The Uncertainty Stage

 The act of falling in love is effortless, automatic even.
 Moving on from falling in love to contemplating long-term exclusivity, however, is a scary, albeit exhilarating, step to take.
-This is where the uncertainty phase sets in.
+This is where the uncertainty stage of a relationship sets in.
 You may doubt the veracity of your love for this person; you may even question if your values and lifestyles are compatible.

 This is also the stage where the most challenges crop up as you start to view your relationship with a critical lens.
 According to Dekeyser, "Challenges actually bring couples who manage them correctly closer together because it teaches the two of you that you can get through the tough times together and trust each other through communication."